 In addition to reviewing the activity page, ask students to examine a new text selection and describe possible purposes for reading.
 Asking students to "think aloud" about reading for a purpose can help you identify continuing areas of difficulty that may require further teacher modeling.

 Lesson 1: Establishing the Purpose for Reading (ERT) Student Activity Page

 Directions:

-- 1. Read the following textbook excerpt on colonial trading to find out why business owners hired pirates. - 2.
-Read to figure out the long-term effects of piracy on coastal economics.
+- Read the following textbook excerpt to find out what dangers the author believes Africa faces. - 2.
+Read to figure out why colonial powers were interested in Africa.